iSoft-Technologies-Movelogic/interview-coder-withoupaywall-opensource/README.md

   - Use Ctrl+B/Cmd+B multiple times if the window doesn't appear
   - Adjust window opacity with Ctrl+[/]/Cmd+[/] if needed
   - For macOS: ensure script has execute permissions (`chmod +x stealth-run.sh`)
+  - For Live Interview Mode: ensure microphone permissions are granted

 ## Comparison with Paid Interview Tools